Google Alerts Alternative: Better Web Monitoring for 2026

 “We’ve given an overview of our reasoning and plans on our blog posts on the Official Google Blog and the Google Reader blog, and we’ll be communicating directly with our users as we make these changes”.

 Why did Google cripple and shut down two products that so many relied on and loved?
 Without providing a good reason they left millions wondering.
-But we in 2020 can take advantage of the benefits of hindsight.
+But now we can take advantage of the benefits of hindsight.
 Instead of analyzing press releases let’s put those events in context by learning what Google did in the following years.

 “Google Benefit from News Content”